BrythonServer/brython-server/README.md

 ### Requirements

 The essential requirements for Brython-Server are met when you install with pip.
-In addition, you will need to install [redis](https://redis.io/download) and, for a production install, [gunicorn](http://docs.gunicorn.org/en/stable/install.html).
+In addition, for a production install you will need [gunicorn](http://docs.gunicorn.org/en/stable/install.html).

 Brython-Server will use [Brython](https://github.com/brython-dev/brython) as